DomosHaidou/coderoncode/_drafts/functional-programming-the-paradigm-for-the-next-generation.markdown

 Perfect, so now our code has to check if the value is a string or an integer and then convert the string representation into an integer for addition.
 To make things a little easier we are going add another array with integer values so we don't have to worry about the conversion.

-<iframe src='https://glot.io/snippets/ee2f86mgj5/embed' frameborder='0' scrolling='no' sandbox='allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts' width='100%' height='300'></iframe>
+<iframe src='https://glot.io/snippets/ee2f86mgj5/embed' frameborder='0' scrolling='no' sandbox='allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts' width='100%' height='450'></iframe>

 Well that does the trick but the code is definitively getting more complex and is no longer that easy to follow; let's take the same problem and solve it using elixir:

-<iframe src='https://glot.io/snippets/ee37d6qn7u/embed' frameborder='0' scrolling='no' sandbox='allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts' width='100%' height='300'></iframe>
+<iframe src='https://glot.io/snippets/ee37d6qn7u/embed' frameborder='0' scrolling='no' sandbox='allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts' width='100%' height='450'></iframe>

+In both cases the results are the same however, with elixir and pattern matching we get more compact code that doesn't rely on state, and instead used recursion with strong, well defined conditions.
+While the examples might not look overly complex and I'm sure they don't illustrate each language strongest features; they do serve the purpose of illustrating the difference in thinking methodologies and how each the paradigms approach a specific problem.

+## Conclusion

+In my opinion the benefits of functional programming are very real and valuable if only for the fact that introducing new paradigms to your problem solving toolbox can make you a better programmer; even if in the end you continue using an imperative language.